DocKylin: A Large Multimodal Model for Visual Document Understanding with Efficient Visual Slimming: Related Works

+Visual document understanding (VDU) \cite{cui2021document,zhang2023docaligner,xu2020layoutlm, donut} centers on the automated processing, interpretation, classification, and extraction of information from document images with varied typesetting formats.
+This task is particularly challenging due to the diverse layouts \cite{cheng2023m6doc}, often poor image quality \cite{zhang2024docres,zhang2023appearance,zhang2022marior}, and complex structures within the documents.

-Text is crucial for understanding images, but the ability of existing MLLMs in this regard is generally subpar \cite{liu2023hidden,shi2023exploring,tang2024mtvqa}.
-Therefore, there has been a surge of recent work studying how to enhance the perception, recognition, and understanding abilities of text images in MLLMs.
-Some approaches \cite{tanaka2024instructdoc,kim2023visually} leverage additional Optical Character Recognition (OCR) engines to recognize text in images and input it into MLLMs.
-Others \cite{li2023monkey,liu2024textmonkey,bai2023qwen,dong2024internlm,feng2023docpedia,ye2023ureader,wei2023vary} enhance the fine-grained perceptual capabilities of MLLMs by maintaining the high resolution of the input images.
-This includes strategies such as splitting the image into small pieces to accommodate the VIT's requirement for fixed and small-size inputs and utilizing visual encoders that are more suitable for text images.
+Leveraging large language models (LLMs) trained on extensive datasets, emerging MLLMs have recently demonstrated significant potential in VDU tasks.
+However, their performance still falls short of expectations \cite{liu2023hidden,zhang2024exploring,tang2024mtvqa,shan2024mctbench}.
+Therefore, there has been a surge of recent work studying how to enhance the perception, recognition, and understanding abilities of MLLMs in such challenging scenarios.

+Some approaches \cite{tanaka2024instructdoc,kim2023visually,lu2024bounding,liao2024doclayllm} leverage additional OCR engines to recognize text in images and input it into MLLMs.
+Others \cite{li2024monkey,liu2024textmonkey,bai2023qwen,dong2024internlm,feng2023docpedia, ye2023ureader, wei2025vary, zhao2024tabpedia, zhao2024harmonizing} enhance the fine-grained perceptual capabilities of MLLMs by maintaining the high resolution of the input images.
+This includes strategies such as splitting the image into small pieces to accommodate the ViT's requirement for fixed and small-size inputs and utilizing visual encoders that are more suitable for text images.
 Authors of \cite{feng2023unidoc,wang2023towards} explore learning text grounding for MLLMs, while \cite{hu2024mplug,tang2024textsquare} investigate the use of more superior and larger scale instruction data to boost performance.
 Although these efforts have significantly improved the performance of MLLMs on text-centric tasks, there is still substantial room for improvement.